andypeng93/King_County_Housing_Prices/README.md

 ##### Repository Structure:

-Here is where you would describe the structure of your repoistory and its contents, for exampe:
+Here is where you would describe the structure of your repoistory and its contents, for example:

 ```